|

 Kavod v'Nichum sponsors the North American Chevra Kadisha Conference.
 The focus of these has been to identify, network and provide resources and assistance to Chevrei Kadisha and bereavement committees in U.S. and Canadian synagogues and communities.

-The Chevra Kadisha conferences provided needed resources for emerging and established Chevrei Kadisha in one place including a wealth of information from experts experienced in organizing and operating a Chevra Kadisha, educating its members and in understanding political realities.
+The Chevra Kadisha conferences provide needed resources for emerging and established Chevrei Kadisha in one place including a wealth of information from experts experienced in organizing and operating a Chevra Kadisha, educating its members and in understanding political realities.
 The conference workshops look at models ranging up to community owned funeral homes and will provide networking opportunities for the participants.
 And most important the conference build support for Kavod v’Nichum, and its mission of increasing knowledge and practice of Jewish traditions around death, burial and mourning.

 The two-day Conferences include presentations, plenary lectures, exhibits, hands-on demonstrations, group brainstorming, and networking.
 We present workshops on organizing a Chevra Kadisha, practical demonstrations on how to do Tahara, discussions of cemetery management, examples of negotiated funeral contracts and hear about the struggles to start a community owned non-profit funeral home.
 We explore Chevra Kadisha practices and models that range from simple to comprehensive.
 And we discuss the history, the current state and the future of the Chevra Kadisha movement.
 Participants gain knowledge and leadership skills to start or enhance their local Chevra and they learn where they can turn to find additional help and resources in their work.
 More conference information.